RebeccaLewis-DS/dsc680-project1/README.md

 ### Usage
 1. Download the files in the same folder structure.
 2. Run the scripts in the following order:
-  a.
+  i.
 Data_Preparation.ipynb
-  b.
+  ii.
 Data_Profiling.ipynb
-  c.
+  iii.
 Feature_Engineering.ipynb
-  d.
+  iv.
 Condition_Classification_Model.ipynb
-  e.
+  v.
 Temperament_Classification_Model.ipynb

 To run the models with your own data, download them from the models folder and load them into your program.